kkempfert/my-website/content/home/projects.md

   description = """

   * Fit generative long short-term memory (LSTM) neural networks on rainfall time series from weather stations across the United States; generated thousands of synthetic time series from these fits; and analyzed the results to detect and characterize climate change
-  * Performed simulation studies to draw connections between state-space models and recurrent neural networks
+  * Performed simulation studies to draw connections between state-space models and recurrent neural networks.

   """